Building the Outdoor Kitchen of Your Dreams: Here’s What You Should Know

 The first decision about the shape is entirely dependent on the amount of space available.
 With a large available space, there are lots of possibilities for which shape to choose.
 With a smaller space, there are fewer shapes that will work.

-The Single Counter: For the smallest spaces, this design will make excellent use of a blank wall or a boundary in an outdoor living space.
+• The Single Counter: For the smallest spaces, this linear outdoor kitchen design makes excellent use of a blank wall or a boundary in an outdoor living space.
 It also really opens up the space and makes things collaborative while keeping the space simple.
 This design could be limited to a grill and countertop, potentially with a sink and under-counter fridge.

-The Island Bar: The best outdoor kitchen design for making things feel open and expansive is the Island Bar, with a center island that does double duty for food prep and dining.
+• The Island Bar: The best outdoor kitchen design for making things feel open and expansive is the Island Bar, with an outdoor bar island that does double duty for food prep and dining.
 This allows for plenty of flowing movement in and out of the cooking space, increasing interactivity.
 This layout requires a lot of space and could be ideal for chefs and entertainers.

 Do You Need Planning Permission For An Outdoor Kitchen (In The US)?